-The indicator is an index combining a subset of 22 different assessments and surveys, depending on availability, each of which receives a different weight, depending on its estimated precision and country coverage.
-The Rule of Law indicator draws on data, as applicable, from the Country Policy and Institutional Assessments of the World Bank, the African Development Bank and the Asian Development Bank, the Afrobarometer Survey, the World Bank's Business Environment and Enterprise Performance Survey, the Bertelsmann Foundation's Bertelsmann Transformation Index, Freedom House's Nations in Transit report, Global Insight's Business Conditions and Risk Indicators, the Economist Intelligence Unit's Country Risk Service, The University of Gothenburg's European Quality of Government Index, the World Economic Forum's Global Competitiveness Report, Global Integrity's African Integrity Index (previously known as the Global Integrity Index), the Gallup World Poll, the Heritage Foundation's Index of Economic Freedom, the International Fund for Agricultural Development's Rural Sector Performance Assessments, the Latinobarometro Survey, Political Risk Service's International Country Risk Guide, the United States State Department's Trafficking in Persons Report, Vanderbilt University's Americas Barometer, Institute for Management and Development's World Competitiveness Yearbook, Varieties of Democracy's Liberal Component Index, and the World Justice Project's Rule of Law Index.
+The indicator is an index combining a subset of 23 different assessments and surveys, depending on availability, each of which receives a different weight, depending on its estimated precision and country coverage.
+The Rule of Law indicator draws on data, as applicable, the Country Policy and Institutional Assessments of the World Bank, the African Development Bank and the Asian Development Bank, the Afrobarometer Survey, the World Bank's Business Environment and Enterprise Performance Survey, the Bertelsmann Foundation's Bertelsmann Transformation Index, Freedom House's Nations in Transit report, Freedom House's Countries at the Crossroads report, the Economist Intelligence Unit's Country Risk Service, The University of Gothenburg's European Quality of Government Index, the World Economic Forum's Global Competitiveness Report, Global Integrity's African Integrity Index (previously known as the Global Integrity Index), the Gallup World Poll, the Heritage Foundation's Index of Economic Freedom, the International Fund for Agricultural Development's Rural Sector Performance Assessments, the Latinobarometro Survey, Political Risk Service's International Country Risk Guide, the United States State Department's Trafficking in Persons Report, Vanderbilt University's Americas Barometer, Institute for Management and Development's World Competitiveness Yearbook, Varieties of Democracy's Liberal Component Index, the French Government's Institutional Profiles database, IHS Markit's World Economic Service, and the World Justice Project's Rule of Law Index.

 For ease of interpretation, MCC has adjusted the median for each of the two scorecard income pools to zero for all of the Worldwide Governance Indicators.
 Country scores are calculated by taking the difference between actual scores and the median.
-For example, in FY22 the unadjusted median for the scorecard category of countries with a Gross National Income (GNI) per capita between \$1,966 and \$4,095 on Control of Corruption was -0.46 (note, in FY23, the GNI per capita range for this scorecard category is \$2,046 to \$4,255).
-In order to set the median at zero, MCC simply adds 0.46 to each country's score (the same thing as subtracting a negative 0.46).
-Therefore, as an example, Angola's FY22 Control of Corruption score, which was originally -0.93, was adjusted to -0.47.
+For example, in FY23 the unadjusted median for the score-card category of countries with a Gross National Income (GNI) per capita between \$2,046 and \$4,255 on Control of Corruption was -0.47 (note, in FY24, the GNI per capita range for this scorecard category is \$2,146 to \$4,465).
+In order to set the median at zero, MCC simply adds 0.47 to each country's score (the same thing as subtracting a negative 0.47).
+Therefore, as an example, Algeria's FY23 Control of Corruption score, which was originally -0.61, was adjusted to -0.14.

-The FY23 scores come from the 2022 update of the Worldwide Governance Indicators dataset and largely reflect performance in calendar year 2021.
+The FY24 scores come from the 2023 update of the Worldwide Governance Indicators dataset and largely reflect performance in calendar year 2022.
 Since the release of the 2006 update of the Worldwide Governance Indicators, the indicators are updated annually.
 Each year, the World Bank and Brookings Institution also make minor backward revisions to the historical data.
 Prior to 2006, the World Bank released data every two years (1996, 1998, 2000, 2002 and 2004).
 With the 2006 release, the World Bank moved to an annual reporting cycle and provided additional historical data for 2003 and 2005.